 It seemed like the beginning of something big like MOBA or Battle Royale.
 But it has been more than a year now and the hype seems to have vanished completely.
 As quickly as it rose, it went away…

-This is the first on a series of articles where we will analyze the autochess genre.
-Here we will be exploring the genre’s history, its current market situation and its audience.
+In this article where we will analyze the autochess genre, exploring the genre’s history, its current market situation, and its audience.
 And also, what are the core design issues that autochess suffers and that no one has been able to solve yet.

 @JB: For this article I’m teaming up with my mate Victor Freso, one of my most talented folks at Pixel Noire Games, who helped me review all the games.